Barwick-in-Elmet: Etymology

 The name Barwick comes from the Old English words bere ('barley') and wīc ('settlement, specialised farm'), thus meaning 'a barley farm' or 'an outlying grange or part on an estate reserved for the lord's use, producing barley'.
 The name is first attested in the Domesday Book of 1086 as Bereuuith and Bereuuit.
 The appellation 'in Elmet' serves to distinguish the settlement from the various others of the same name.
 The first attested appellation of this kind for Barwick-in-Elmet is in fact the Latin Berewyke juxta Abberford ('Barwick-by-Aberford') from 1301.
 The combination Berewyke in Elmet is first attested in 1329.

 History

 Earthworks, including a mound and ditch, comprise part of a large Iron Age fort centred on Wendel Hill, near the village.
 The site was used later for a Norman motte-and-bailey castle and a Second World War observation post.
-The land is currently under joint ownership, held as a trust (formed in 1996) for the benefit of the community.
+The land is currently owned by the Barwick and Scholes Parish Council for the benefit of the community.